-Looking to enjoy a weekend away from the city?
-Here’s where to go camping in Hong Kong.
+Looking to enjoy a weekend in the wild?
+Here’s our pick of the best camping sites in Hong Kong.

 We’re transitioning between summer and autumn, one of the best times of the year to spend outdoors.
-Those sweltering 36°C days are behind us and we can finally enjoy being in nature, without breaking into a sweat.
-Yay!
-So, why not make the most of it by spending a night sleeping under the stars?
+So, why not make the most of this cooler period by spending a night sleeping under the stars?
 Yes, we’re talking about camping in Hong Kong.
-From beaches to hillsides, our city is home to many beautiful spots in which to pitch your tent.
-Add in good company, a box of beers and some snacks, and you’re set for an adventurous weekend to remember.
-Pick your campsite from the list below and go, go, go!
+From sandy beaches to hillsides, our city is home to many beautiful spots in which to pitch your camping tent.
+Add in good company, a box of beers and plenty of snacks, and you’re set for an adventurous weekend to remember.
+Pick your camping site from the list below and go, go, go!

 Editor’s Note: Social distancing regulations are still in place in Hong Kong, so please make sure you follow the latest government advice if you decide to venture out.
-Some of these campsites are temporarily closed, so be sure to check whether they’re open before you set off.
+Some of these camping sites are temporarily closed, so be sure to check whether they’re open before you set off.

 Tap Mun Island (Grass Island)

-Although fairly secluded, Tap Mun is one of the most popular places to go camping in Hong Kong.
+Although fairly secluded, Tap Mun is one of the most popular camping sites in Hong Kong.
 The remote grass island is located off the northern peninsula of Sai Kung and the campsite is perched atop a hill, offering panoramic vistas of the surrounding area.
-The site itself is not actually an official government campsite so don’t expect much in terms of facilities; make sure to take food, drinks and equipment with you for the night.
-The island is also renowned for wild cattle that roam free, so watch out for any uninvited visitors sneaking into your tent in search of food!
+The camping site itself is not actually an official government campsite so don’t expect much in terms of facilities; make sure to bring food, drinks and camping gear with you for the night.
+The island is also renowned for wild cattle that roam free, so watch out for any uninvited visitors sneaking into your camping tent in search of food!

 Location: Tap Mun Island, Northern Sai Kung Peninsula, Hong Kong

-Facilities: It’s an unofficial campsite so no facilities here!
+Facilities: It’s an unofficial camping site so no facilities here!

-Getting there: To get to Sai Kung, take the MTR to Choi Hung and head for Exit C, then take the 1A green minibus to Sai Kung town (about 40 minutes).
+How to get there: To get to Sai Kung, take the MTR to Choi Hung and head for Exit C, then take the 1A green minibus to Sai Kung town (about 40 minutes).
 Alternatively, you can take the red minibus from Dundas Street in Mong Kok, which will take you to Sai Kung town directly.
-Once there, take the 94 bus from Sai Kung Town to Wong Shek Pier, and catch the ferry to the island (takes around 30 minutes).
+Once there, take the 94 bus from Sai Kung Town to Wong Shek Pier, and catch the ferry to the island (around 30 minutes).

 Tung Ping Chau